 It seemed to me that if I were able to rinse the red heart until the water ran clear, I would be able to combine the red heart with the white wool without doing any damage.

-15. Rinse the Project
+15. Keep Rinsing the Project

 I let the water rinse the project through the bamboo blind.
 The project is still delicate at this stage as it has not been fully felted.